-To provide guidelines for providing HIPAA confidentiality education to all Misericordia University Health Sciences students who will participate in clinical education experiences.
+To provide guidelines for providing HIPAA confidentiality education to all Misericordia University Health Sciences and Education students who will participate in clinical/fieldwork education experiences.

-- 1. Prior to the commencement of student placement at the clinical education site, each Health Sciences department Clinical Coordinator will arrange for the students to complete HIPAA training. - 2.
-Upon completion of HIPAA training, students will submit a verification of their HIPAA training to their department Clinical Coordinator. - 3.
-Copies of the verification will be maintained in the students' department academic file and in the students' individual clinical file housed at the clinical education site. - 4.
-See the clinical education site's documentation for specific policies regarding HIPAA education. - 5.
-Any student who has not successfully completed HIPAA training by the specified date will not be allowed to begin a clinical experience as scheduled.
+- 1. Prior to the commencement of student placement at the clinical/fieldwork education site, each Health Sciences and Education department Clinical/Fieldwork Coordinator will arrange for the students to complete HIPAA training. - 2.
+Upon completion of HIPAA training, students will submit verification of their HIPAA training to their department Clinical/Fieldwork Coordinator. - 3.
+Copies of the verification will be maintained in the students' department academic file and/or in the students' individual clinical file housed at the clinical/fieldwork education site. - 4.
+See the clinical/fieldwork education site's documentation for specific policies regarding HIPAA education. - 5.
+Any student who has not successfully completed HIPAA training by the specified date will not be allowed to begin a clinical/fieldwork experience as scheduled.
 Individual program policies regarding absence will be applied in these cases.